logpacker/go-questions/README.md

 A: b

 ---25/25.txt---
-Q: Is it possible to find that slices are equal with "==" operator?
+Q: Is it possible to check if the slices are equal with "==" operator or not?

 a.
 Yes
 b.
 No